The Philippines is a cluster of over 7,000 islands full of stunning

 waters while a young Filipino deck hand rides on the bow of the boat

 looking out for rocks.
+The daily colorful sunset in Boracay

 17 – Everyday should end like this, and it does in the Philippines.
 The sun melts into the sea with a swirl of oranges, pinks and purples as the day comes to a close on the island of Boracay.